-One of my major priorities, if confirmed, is to assist the Secretary in reestablishing deterrence by presenting him with risk informed options to impose costs on our adversaries short of armed conflict.
+One of my major priorities, if confirmed, is to support the USD(I&S) to assist the Secretary in reestablishing deterrence by presenting him with risk informed options to impose costs on our adversaries short of armed conflict.
 Among these options is a greater focus on counterintelligence, and in particular, offensive counterintelligence, to disrupt foreign intelligence services before they can act with malign intent against the United States.